First-order integer-valued autoregressive processes with Generalized Katz innovations: INAR(1) with generalized Katz innovations

-The probability mass function of the GLK for different parameter settings given in Fig. \ref{fig:pmf}.
-In the top-left plot we compare $\mathcal{LK}(a,c)$, $\mathcal{LK}(a,b,\beta)$ and $\mathcal{GLK}(a,b,c,\beta)$ with the same mean.
-The top-right plot illustrates the sensitivity of the $\mathcal{GLK}(a,b,c,\beta)$ pmf with respect to the different parameters.
+The probability mass function of the GLK for different parameter settings is given in Fig. \ref{fig:pmf}.
+In the top--left plot, we compare $\mathcal{K}(a,c)$, $\mathcal{LK}(a,b,\beta)$ and $\mathcal{GLK}(a,b,c,\beta)$ with the same mean.
+The top--right plot illustrates the sensitivity of the $\mathcal{GLK}(a,b,c,\beta)$ pmf with respect to the different parameters.
 All distributions have the same mean (vertical dashed line).
-The bottom plots illustrate the effects of the parameters on the tails (log-scale) for a $\mathcal{GLK}(a,b,c,\beta)$ with over-dispersion $VMR=50/15$ (left) and under-dispersion $VMR=13/15$ (right).
+The bottom plots illustrate the effects of the parameters on the tails (log--scale) for a $\mathcal{GLK}(a,b,c,\beta)$ with over--dispersion $VMR=50/15$ (left) and under--dispersion $VMR=13/15$ (right).